-Numerous bandicoot diggings were observed in the reserve in May 2015, May 2016 and June 2017, especially in the frequently mown areas of grass and moss on slightly elevated areas of the reserve.
-Furthermore, numerous animal 'runs' were observed through the sedge - rush dominated areas of the created habitat in May 2015, May 2016 and June 2017 - demonstrating that there are native animals in the area.
+Numerous bandicoot diggings were observed in the reserve in May 2015, May 2016, June 2017 and July 2018, especially in the mown grass areas and moss on slightly elevated areas of the reserve.
+Diggings were also observed for the first time in July 2018 in areas where trees had been planted and a leaf litter layer had partially formed.

+Numerous animal 'runs' were observed through the sedge - rush dominated areas of the created habitat in May 2015, May 2016 and June 2017 - demonstrating that there are native animals in the area.